Monday, September 30, 2024

 Koos, stung to a snappy reply, pointed at his cap and called back, "At the Lidl.
 And you?"

 Eventually, we pulled into a quay just before what is called the Keersluis Beernem, which would be the Beernem stop lock in English.
-Its purpose here is to control the level of the water, possibly to prevent flooding, but not to raise or lower boats.
+Its purpose here is to control the level of the water on the canal and possibly to prevent flooding, but not to raise or lower boats.
 Anyway, the quay wall, although high, was empty of boats and we had a nice choice of ladders and bollards from which to choose.
 Koos had to help me get Zoe off as I haven't mastered the art of climbing ladders while carrying a dog, but apart from this challenge and a few bumps from passing barges, it was just what we needed.
 Peaceful, rural and perfect.

 Always a lovely walk at Schipdonk